EdgeNet-project/edgenet-project.github.io/index.md

 **To use EdgeNet, please proceed to the [EdgeNet Portal](https://sundewcluster.appspot.com/).**

 **PlanetLab users:** A special warm welcome to you!
 We will be migrating PlanetLab Europe accounts to EdgeNet.
-If you are a user of PlanetLab US, please let us know when you sign up for your EdgeNet account.
+If you are a user of the US-based PlanetLab, please let us know when you sign up for your EdgeNet account.

 # Design Goal